vuthanhptnkmai/Nanoparticles-Energy-Optimization/README.md

 This project, conducted during the Winter Semester of 2022/2023, focuses on the energy minimization of nanoparticles using numerical methods and simulations.
 The primary goal was to study the Minima of Potential Energy using the Lennard-Jones Potential Function and perform stochastic simulations to determine the global potential energy of nanoparticle clusters.

+For more detailed information about the project, please refer to [project_overview.pdf](project_overview.pdf).

 ## Keywords

 - Numerical Approach